wolflu05/inventree-bulk-plugin/README.md

 Install this plugin as follows:

-1. Goto the Admin Center > Plugins > Plugin Settings and make sure to enable the "Enable URL Integration" and "Enable App Integration" switches. (see [Why does this plugin needs the app mixin?](#why-does-this-plugin-needs-the-app-mixin))
+1. Goto the Admin Center > Plugins > Plugin Settings and make sure to enable the "Enable URL integration", "Enable interface integration" and "Enable App integration" switches. (see [Why does this plugin needs the app mixin?](#why-does-this-plugin-needs-the-app-mixin))

 2. Click on "Install Plugin" at the top of the Plugins table on that page and enter `inventree-bulk-plugin` as package name.
 Enable the "Confirm plugin installation" switch and click "Install".